AlkenD/starlight/docs/src/content/docs/reference/frontmatter.md

 ---
 title: Frontmatter Reference
-description: An overview of the default frontmatter fields Starlight supports.
+description: An overview of the default frontmatter fields Starstruck supports.
 ---

-You can customize individual Markdown and MDX pages in Starlight by setting values in their frontmatter.
+You can customize individual Markdown and MDX pages in Starstruck by setting values in their frontmatter.
 For example, a regular page might set `title` and `description` fields:

 ```md
 ---